 Continuous Security Testing

 Security can’t be a one-time checkpoint—security and DevOps teams must work together to make sure it’s ongoing and integrated into CI/CD pipelines.
-Automated Static Application Security Testing (SAST), for example, helps catch vulnerabilities early, while pen testing and security regression testing help ensure updates don’t introduce new risks.
+Automated Static Application Security Testing (SAST), for example, helps catch vulnerabilities early, while penetration testing and security regression testing help ensure updates don’t introduce new risks.

 Vulnerability Management